New England Journal of Medicine DECEMBER 08, 2016

 Multicenter, international

-Population Patients with unprotected left main coronary artery disease and low-to-intermediate anatomical complexity (SYNTAX score ≤32).
+Population Patients with left main coronary artery disease and low or intermediate anatomical complexity (site-assessed SYNTAX score ≤ 32).

-Outcome Composite of death, stroke, or myocardial infarction at 3 years.
+Outcome A composite of death from any cause, stroke, or myocardial infarction at 3 years.

 Study Limitations